List of military accidents in Taiwan: 2021

 Two F-5 fighter jets crashed into the sea near the southeastern coast in an apparent collision, resulting in two deaths.
 The air force later grounded all F-5s and suspended all training missions, after concerns were raised about both training and maintenance.

 2022

-In January a F-16 fighter jet crashed into the sea while taking part in training exercises.
+In January, a F-16 fighter jet crashed into the sea while taking part in training exercises.
 Combat training for Taiwan's F-16 fleet was suspended in the aftermath of the crash.

-On 14 March a Dassault Mirage 2000 fighter jet crashed into the sea after a mechanical problem while on a training mission from Chihhang Air Base.
+On 14 March, a Dassault Mirage 2000 fighter jet crashed into the sea after a mechanical problem while on a training mission from Chihhang Air Base.

-In May a AIDC AT-3 training aircraft crashed minutes after taking off from the southern port city of Kaohsiung during a training mission.
+In May, a AIDC AT-3 training aircraft crashed minutes after taking off from the southern port city of Kaohsiung during a training mission.
 The air force halted all academy training flights as President Tsai Ing-wen ordered an investigation into the cause of the incident.

+In June, a Taiwanese Sikorsky S-70C(M) crashed, leaving four injured.

+2024

+A Taiwanese Dassault Mirage 2000 crashed during a training exercise on 10 September 2024; the pilot ejected safely.

+2025

+An AIDC T-5 Brave Eagle crashed in February 2025, the pilot survived with minimal injuries.

+In June 2025 a master sergeant died after being ingested by an engine on a AIDC F-CK-1 Ching-kuo at Ching Chuan Kang Air Base.